neomedia6989/docs-2/docs/appboxes/kronos.md

 ## Claiming Your Appbox

-!!! warning "Disable Two Factor Authentication"

-  Before claiming your server, if you have Two Factor Authentication (2FA) Enabled in Plex, you must disable it prior to claiming your server.
-Once the server has been claimed, you can re-enable 2FA.
-More information on 2FA, including how to disable/enable it, can be found [here](https://support.plex.tv/articles/two-factor-authentication/).

 1. Using the credentials which were emailed to you, log into our [Kronos Dashboard](https://kronos.blackbeard.shop).
 2. Once logged in, you should see your server listed in the Dashboard, select it.